 Sydros testing procedures

-Sydros Filter Testing and Certification Procedures
+Sydros Water Filter Testing Procedures

 2. Preparation

-Sample preparation:
+Sample Preparation:

-Product preparation:
+Product Preparation:

 - The water filter to be tested is installed according to the manufacturer's instructions.

-Device initialization:
+Device Initialization:

 - All steps and results are reproducible.

-3. Analysis before filtration
+3. Analysis Before Filtration

-- Measurement of flow velocity and volume.
+- Measurement of flow rate and volume.

-- Recording the inlet pressure.
+- Recording of inlet pressure.

 Logging:

-4. Filtration test
+4. Filtration Test

 - The water sample is passed through the filter.

-Operating parameters:
+Operating Parameters:

 - Pressure drop (if any) across the filter medium is recorded.